taz030485/BeatSaberTweaks/README.md

 - Change volume of menu background music
 - Move Score (Same as Rolo's Score Mover plugin)
 - Toggle third person camera (If CameraPlus is installed)
-- Change Song Speed (Party) (Same as PracticePlugin, but without needing No Fail)
 - No Arrows (Party)
 - One Color (Party)
 - Remove Bombs (Party)